 What are the Core Components of KM

-Knowledge Management includes the four essential components: people, process, content/IT, and strategy.
-No matter what industry you work for, size it has, or knowledge requirements your organization possesses, you require people that can lead, sponsor, and support knowledge sharing for you as well as your projects.
+Knowledge Management includes the four essential components: people, process, knowledge content/IT, and strategy.
+No matter what industry you work for, the size it has, or the knowledge requirements your organization possesses, you require people that can lead, sponsor, and support knowledge sharing for you as well as your projects.

-Are you aware of the phrase “people, process, and technology.”?
-Yes.
-You are correct; it is a “golden triangle.”
+Are you aware of the phrase for a “golden triangle” – “people, process, and technology?”
 Many organizational leaders have used this concept since the early 1990s to guide initiatives and lead to organizational change.

-- Senior Authority: To avail sponsorship and broader organizational strategy
+- Senior Authority: To avail sponsorship and broader organizational knowledge management strategy

 To select cross-functional stakeholders, consult with your colleagues in HR, IT, and process improvements to a great extent.

 The organization that possesses the KM system handles the knowledge flow, just like water supply.
-If anyone needs the information, they can just open the tap and grab it quickly.
-It is only the KM teams they are aware of the active procedure or the flow the learning organization needs.
+If anyone needs the data, they can just open the tap and grab it quickly.
+Only the KM teams are aware of the active procedure or the flow the learning organization needs.
 This team incorporates knowledge review into definite job roles and responsibilities or collects knowledge at various stages.

-This component’s key responsibility is to identify the bottlenecks, flows rerouting, and calculate required inputs and outputs.
-But the end-user is entirely unaware of the knowledge capture process that runs behind the scene.
-For them, the essential part is grabbing the knowledge simply and easily.
+The key responsibility is to identify bottlenecks, flow rerouting, and calculate required inputs and outputs.
+But the end-user is entirely unaware of the knowledge capture process that runs behind the scene of knowledge management systems.

 Content is a magnificent form of documented knowledge that can efficiently assess the best practices of knowledge management systems to share off-the-cuff tips amongst workers working in the same organization.